Clinical Fellowship in Quality and Safety Leadership

-- Nationwide Children’s has a medical staff of 1,100 and nearly 12,000 employees providing state-of-the-art pediatric care for one million patient visits annually.
+- Nationwide Children’s has a medical staff of 1,448 and over 12,000 employees providing state-of-the-art pediatric care for more than 1.5 million patient visits annually.
 As home to the Department of Pediatrics of The Ohio State University College of Medicine, Nationwide Children’s physicians train the next generation of pediatricians, pediatric surgeons and pediatric specialists.

-- The Research Institute at Nationwide Children’s Hospital is one of the Top 10 National Institutes of Health-funded freestanding pediatric research facilities.
+- The Abigail Wexner Research Institute at Nationwide Children’s Hospital is one of the Top 5 National Institutes of Health-funded freestanding pediatric research facilities.